danieldonoghue/vault-sync-operator/README.md

     # All secrets referenced in pod template will be synced
 ```

 **Result**: Each secret gets its own sub-path:
 - `secret/data/my-app/my-app-secrets` → `{ "username": "...", "password": "..." }`
 - `secret/data/my-app/db-secrets` → `{ "host": "...", "port": "..." }`

-#### Custom Configuration Mode
-When `vault-sync.io/secrets` annotation is provided, all specified keys are written directly to the main vault path with optional prefixes.
+**Custom Configuration Mode**: When `vault-sync.io/secrets` annotation is provided, all specified keys are written directly to the main vault path with optional prefixes.
 ```yaml
 metadata:
   annotations: